mealie-recipes/mealie/docs/docs/news/surveys/2024-october/overview.md

 ## How many active groups does your Mealie instance have?

 This question was a single select and it was mandatory.

+Key insight: Similar to the above question, one group being the most common backs the theory of one "family" using the Mealie instance.

 [GitHub Discussion](https://github.com/mealie-recipes/mealie/discussions/4644)